ledipasvir and sofosbuvir

 Ledipasvir and sofosbuvir may also be used for purposes not listed in this medication guide.

 If you have ever had hepatitis B, ledipasvir and sofosbuvir can cause this condition to come back or get worse.
 You will need frequent blood tests to check your liver function.

-You should not use ledipasvir and sofosbuvir if you are allergic to it, or if you are also taking sofosbuvir tablets (Sovaldi).
+You should not use this medicine if you are allergic to ledipasvir or sofosbuvir.

 kidney disease (or if you are on dialysis);

 Ledipasvir and sofosbuvir is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Ledipasvir and sofosbuvir is sometimes used in combination with ribavirin.
 Ribavirin can cause birth defects or death in an unborn baby.

 If you are a woman, do not use ribavirin if you are pregnant.
 You may need to have a negative pregnancy test before taking ribavirin and every month during your treatment.

 If you are a man, do not use ribavirin if your sexual partner is pregnant.
 An unborn baby could be harmed if you have sex with a pregnant woman while you are taking ribavirin.

 While taking ledipasvir and sofosbuvir with ribavirin, use at least 2 effective forms of birth control to prevent pregnancy, whether you are a man or a woman.
 Ribavirin use by either parent may cause birth defects.